What is One Piece Flow?

 One-Piece flow is one of the most important principles of lean manufacturing.
 Yet, many people still do not understand what it truly means to achieve one-piece flow.
 Let us begin by discussing terminology.
 There are several basic terms used to describe one-piece flow.
 The most common are as follows:

-Each of the above terms describes the same key element of the Toyota Production System, illustrated in the diagram below.
+• Each of the above terms describes the same key element of the Toyota Production System, illustrated in the diagram below.
 As you can see, "Flow" is a shown as a key element of the pillar, "Just-in-Time."

 Thus, one-piece flow is a tool that will help a manufacturer achieve true just-in-time manufacturing.
 That is, the right parts can be made in the right quantity at the right time.
 In the simplest of terms, one-piece flow means that parts are moved through operations from step-to-step with no WIP in between either one piece at a time or a small batch at a time.
 This system works best in combination with a cellular layout in which all necessary equipment is located within a usually U-shaped cell in the sequence in which it is used.
 To achieve true one-piece flow, equipment must have basic stability:

-One-piece flow is usually associated with low-mix, high-volume manufacturing environments.
+• One-piece flow is usually associated with low-mix, high-volume manufacturing environments.
 However, one-piece flow also lends itself to high-mix, low-volume environments.
 It is usually achieved by creating mixed model or group technology cells, in which a number of products run through a particular cell utilizing one-piece flow.
 Although every organization has unique challenges, one-piece flow can be achieved through proper application of the principle.

-Click here to subscribe to our free e-newsletter Learning to Lean and receive three articles like this one each month.
+Click here to subscribe to our free e-newsletter Learning to Lean and receive a free template plus articles and videos each month.